 Laura Abrams

 Established in 1947, the Department of Social Welfare currently offers the Masters in Social Welfare (MSW) and Doctor of Philosophy in Social Welfare (PhD) degrees.
-A review of our graduate program by the Council of Social Work Education described our department as “among the handful of top-flight programs of graduate social work education in the United States” and we are Ranked No. 13 in the nation by the U.S. News and World Reports.
-We are joined by Urban Planning and Public Policy departments in The Luskin School of Public Affairs, named for Meyer and Renee Luskin, and led by Dean Gary Segura.
-The School also includes a new undergraduate major in Public Affairs.
+A review of our graduate program by the Council of Social Work Education described our department as “among the handful of top-flight programs of graduate social work education in the United States” and we are Ranked No. 9 in the nation by the U.S. News and World Reports.
+We are joined by Urban Planning and Public Policy departments in The Luskin School of Public Affairs, named for Meyer and Renee Luskin, and led by Interim Dean Anastasia Loukaitou-Sideris.
+The School also houses an outstanding undergraduate major in Public Affairs and numerous research centers.

-As I begin my second term as chair, I am optimistic about the future we are building.
-In the last three years, we have hired nine new faculty members, implemented a new MSW curriculum, and developed a 5-year strategic plan.
-We are also currently implementing a plan to address racism and anti-Blackness and launching a part-time program that will make our program more inclusive, equitable, and accessible.
+As I begin my 7th (and last) year as chair, I am optimistic about the future we are building.
+Over the last six years, we have hired 12 new faculty members, adopted a new MSW curriculum, and implemented our 5-year strategic plan.
+We are also in our third year of operationalizing our plan to address racism and anti-Blackness.
+Last year, we celebrated our 75 anniversary and received a 3 million dollar grant from the state of California to expand our MSW program to meet needs of the behavioral health workforce.

-Following a robust foundation learning year, our MSW program has three Areas of Concentration (AOCs) in: 1) child and family well-being; 2) health and mental health across the life span; and 3) social and economic justice.
-We also offer training programs in school social work, public child welfare, gerontology, and non-profit management.
+Following a robust foundation learning year, our MSW program, which has both a two year and three year option, has three Areas of Concentration (AOCs) in: 1) child and family well-being; 2) health and mental health across the life span; and 3) social and economic justice.
+We also offer training programs in school social work, public child welfare, public behavioral health gerontology, and non-profit management.
 Our MSW graduates continue to be recruited for leadership positions at all levels of practice.

 Please join us in learning more about the profession, social welfare at UCLA, and our vibrant network of scholars, policy makers, and practitioners.